lklok66/ice/cs/demo/Glacier2/sl/README.txt

    > cd <Ice installation directory>\bin
    > policyserver 127.0.0.1 ..\config\PolicyResponse.xml

-4) From Visual Studio open the `chat.Web.csproj' project from the chat.Web directory and start the chat Silverlight application using the "Debug > Start new instance" command.
+4) From Visual Studio open the `chat.Web' project and start the chat Silverlight application using the "Debug > Start new instance" command.